rotki/rotki/docs/usage_guide.rst

 Creating a Tax Report
 ======================

-Rotkehlchen creates a tax report for you based on your trades and some settings which you can configure at the user settings page.
+Rotki creates a tax report for you based on your trades and some settings which you can configure at the user settings page.
 This is essentially a calculation of profit or loss for all your trades based on the given dates.

 The default settings are at the moment set for the German tax jurisdiction.
 For example all profit/loss calculation is done for trades on a first-in/first-out basis and profits from selling crypto assets after 1 year are non taxable.
 These settings can be adjusted.